-alumni UBC is launching a year-long series that will connect and engage alumni around the theme of leadership.
-The series will kick off in Vancouver with an evening where UBC alumni will gather to network and learn from high-profile industry leaders.
+In December 2019, alumni UBC launched a year-long series that will connect and engage alumni around the theme of leadership.
+The series kicked off in Vancouver with an evening where UBC alumni gathered to network and learn from high-profile industry leaders.

-The evening will begin with a panel discussion where the leaders will share some of their learning and advice, as well as challenges they’ve faced in their career journeys.
-Following the program, you’ll have the opportunity to meet the panelists and local alumni in an open networking environment over food and refreshments.
-Whether you’ve graduated recently or are well-established in your career, you will walk away feeling inspired, keen to develop your own leadership skills and pave your own path to leadership.
+The evening began with a panel discussion where the leaders shared some of their learning and advice, as well as challenges they’ve faced in their career journeys.
+Following the program, attendees had the opportunity to meet the panelists and local alumni in an open networking environment over food and refreshments.
+Attendees – recent grads and well-established alumni alike – walked away feeling inspired, keen to develop their own leadership skills and pave their own paths to leadership.

 Shelina Esmail, BA’93 – Partner, PFM Executive Search; alumni UBC board member

 Robin Gill, BA’93 – Global National BC Correspondent & Weekend Anchor

 Zack Eberwein, BASc’17 – Chief Executive Officer, Stoko

 Carmen Lee, BA’01 – Associate Director and Global Workday Alliance Marketing Lead, Deloitte

 Ryan Spong, BA’99 – Co-Founder and CEO, Foodee; Co-Founder and Owner, Tacofino

 Marsha Walden, BCom’80 – President and CEO, Destination British Columbia

 Shelina is a Partner at PFM Executive Search.
 She joined the firm in 1998 as Research Director and became an Associate Partner in 2008.
 Before joining PFM, Shelina was a Senior Research and Marketing Analyst for Colliers International in Vancouver and California.
 Her professional experience and depth of business knowledge provides a rich foundation for leading senior executives to some of Canada’s most successful organizations.